Gloria Cranmer Webster: Career

+During her long career, Webster worked on a number of scholarly and creative projects.
 Webster worked with linguist Dr. J. Powell from UBC to develop a written orthography for the Kwak'wala language.
-She also wrote books that are used to teach that language, and became a narrator in 1973 documentary film The Potlatch: A Strict Law Bids us Dance.
+She also wrote books that are used to teach that language, and helped produce, and became a narrator in, the 1973 documentary film The Potlatch: A Strict Law Bids us Dance.
+She also wrote about traditional land use and foodways, including on smelt and other fishing traditions.

 Webster died on April 19, 2023, at the age of 91.

 Awards and honours

 In 2017, she was named an Officer in the Order of Canada.